 Here are the problems with knives:

-- There’s a high likelihood of an unskilled person with a knife being disarmed and the knife being used against them.
+- There’s a high likelihood of an unskilled person with a knife being disarmed and the blade being used against them.

-- Knives are only effective for close-contact assaults.
+- Knives are only practical for close-contact assaults.

 - It takes a lot of skill to fight back effectively with a knife.

-Despite this, knives can still be a good self-defense tool in extreme situations.
+However, knives can still be a good self-defense tools in extreme situations.
 If you get kidnapped (which the likelihood of is very rare), you could use a hidden knife to defend yourself or free yourself from restraints.

 When choosing a self-defense knife, use the 3/3 rule: the blade should be 3mm thick and 3 inches long.
-This way the blade will be strong enough to be effective but still light enough to use.
+This way, the blade will be strong enough to be effective but light enough to use.

 Read more about the best knives for self defense.

-Tactical pens can be used to stab an assailant in the eyes or other vital targets.
-However, like with knives, this requires a lot of practice to do.
+Tactical pens can stab an assailant in the eyes or other vital targets.
+However, like knives, this requires a lot of practice.

 Stun guns work by pressing two prongs onto an assailant while pushing the “on” button of the device.
-Then the gun delivers a strong jolt.
+Then the weapon delivers a strong jolt.